guettli/programming-guidelines/README.md

 would take more then three minutes, then leave the testing to the CI which happens after you commit+push (you have a CI, haven't you?)

-Then commit+push.
-Let CI run all tests in background (don't waste time watching your unittests running and passing)

 ### Tests and production code go hand in hand.

 You implemented the great method foo() and you implement a corresponding